 Ph.D., University of California, San Diego

-Dr. Zachary Brittsan specializes in the history of modern Mexico, particularly rural rebellion and politics between 1855 and 1876.
-His dissertation, “In Faith or Fear: Fighting with Lozada,” focuses on the career of a mestizo bandit, Manuel Lozada, who defied state and federal authorities for more than fifteen years.
-Dr. Brittsan’s research pursues an understanding of peasant cultures through exploration of regional conceptualizations of community, and questioning the liberal values with which they are sometimes associated.
-Brittsan also analyzes agrarian disputes, regional mafias, and Mexico’s public sphere as they relate to rebellion.
-Since 2007, he has presented his dissertation research at academic conferences in San Diego, Mexico City, and Zacatecas, Mexico.
+Dr. Zachary Brittsan specializes in the history of modern Mexico, particularly political culture in rural Jalisco between 1855 and 1876.
+His book, Popular Politics and Rebellion in Mexico (Vanderbilt University Press, 2015),focuses on the career of a mestizo bandit, Manuel Lozada, who defied state and federal authorities for more than fifteen years.
+Dr. Brittsan’s research pursues an understanding of peasant cultures by exploring regional conceptualizations of community and questioning the liberal values with which such communities are sometimes associated.
+He further analyzes agrarian disputes, religious negotiation, regional mafias, and Mexico’s public sphere as they relate to the Lozada rebellion.